AtheMathmo/DnDCharacterSheet/README.md

 Implementation Details:

-- Need to create custom document filters for different input fields.
+- Need to link up remaining fields to save functionality.
-- Leave traits to be custom entered, allows for more freedom.
+- Need to play with save/load buttons to allow file browsing (like import with locations retained).